-Only stars and a waxing gibbous moon lit the night as the tour descended to the opposite shore of the second island.
-Another ferry waited at the pier, but the ferryman was not hidden in his ship.
-He blocked the dock with a sizable suitcase as he smoked the last of a cricket.
-He smushed the smoldering bug-stick’s butt with the ball of one bare foot.
+Only stars and a waxing moon lit the tour’s descent to the opposite shore of Sheridan’s second island.
+Another ferry waited at the pier, but the ferryman blocked the dock with a sizable suitcase as he smoked the last of a cricket.
+He smashed the smoldering butt with his bare foot.
 He had torn jeans and a white tank top.

-Michael gathered the group out of the ferryman’s earshot.
-“Ordinarily we arrange free ferries for our tours, but my brothers Gabriel and Raphael claim the second ferryman wants you to buy souvenirs.
+Michael gathered the group out of earshot.
+“The second ferryman will not let us board until we buy souvenirs.
 I hope the inconvenience is not too much trouble.”

-Henry scoffed while the others nodded understandingly.
+Henry scoffed while the others nodded.
 Michael led them to the ferryman, who called out in Sheridanian.
 “Oran dora, Michael.
-[Your brothers told you my fare?]”
+[You told them my fare?]”
 Michael nodded and the ferryman opened his suitcase.
 It was packed with seashells of all sizes, colors, and kinds.
-“Cost for the main island is buying two shells.
-Foreign currency only, please.
+“Cost is buying two shells.
+Foreign currency only.
 Children ride free.”

 Jay admired the shells.
-Suzy chose two cowries.
-Craig chose two fargo worm-snails.
+Suzy took two cowries.
+Craig chose coiling worm-snails.
 The ferryman charged them a handful of yuan while Eva considered some clams.

 “I knew this place was a tourist trap.”
-Henry didn’t even look into the suitcase.
-“I got enough shells at the bazaar.
-How come we gotta buy stuff?”
+Henry didn’t even look in the suitcase.
+“I got shells at the bazaar.
+How come we gotta buy shit?”

-“You don’t,” Michael managed through a gritted smile, “but you’re welcome to hike back over the island and wait for tomorrow’s ferry back to the airport.”
+“You don’t,” Michael managed through a gritted smile, “but you’re welcome to hike back over the island and take tomorrow’s ferry to the airport.”

-Jay chose the two largest shells: a conch speckled brown on the outside but rare pink within, and a spiral horn-shell almost seven inches long.
+Jay chose the two largest shells: a conch speckled brown outside but rare pink within, and a spiral horn-shell seven inches long.
 “How much for these?”

 The ferryman grinned.
 “Good taste.
 Twenty-five US dollars for the conch, fifteen for the horn-shell.”

-Jay gave him a fifty-dollar bill.
-“Can I have them delivered overseas?
-I’m worried they’d break on the hike.”
+Jay gave him a fifty.
+“Can you deliver overseas?
+They’d break on the hike.”

 “Thanks,” said Jay.
-The ferryman seemed to deduct shipping and handling from the fifty-dollar bill, as Jay received no change.
-“So, why sell your shells here?
-Wouldn’t business be better near the airport with all the tourists?”
+The ferryman must have deducted shipping from the fifty, as Jay received no change.
+“So, why sell shells here?
+Isn’t business better in the bazaar?”

-Michael translated the questions to Sheridanian and returned the ferryman’s response in English: “Some days he runs a stall on the first island, but he makes most of his money ferrying merchants from the main island to the bazaar.
-When he ferries for our tour-groups he loses both sources of income, as we pay him with nights in the apartment.
-He’s decided to peddle his wares to a captive audience.”
+Michael translated the questions to Sheridanian and returned the ferryman’s response in English.
+“He makes most of his money ferrying merchants from the main island to the bazaar.
+When he ferries for our tour-groups he loses this income, as we pay him with nights in the apartment.
+Selling shells nets him pocket change.”

-Jay joined the Chinese couple on the dock beyond the ferryman, and Eva paid seven dollars for two pearly pink halves of a clam-shell.
-She gave the smaller to her daughter Lilly and followed Jay onto the pier.
-Henry tried to slip by with them, but the ferryman blocked him: “Hey!
-Buy two shells, or swim to the next island!”
+Jay joined Suzy and Craig on the dock beyond the ferryman.
+Eva paid three dollars for the pearly halves of a clam-shell and gave the larger half to Lilly.
+They followed Jay onto the pier.
+Henry tried to walked with them, but the ferryman blocked him.
+“Hey!
+Buy two shells, or swim!”

 Henry revealed two pitiful-looking sand-dollars.